 There is now an increase of bad trainers, inadequate course content and a lack of overall standards.
-In a time where accreditation has become common place, how are many of these academies still operating, and why are standards in the training arena still below par?
+In a time where accreditation has become commonplace, how are many of these academies still operating, and why are standards in the training arena still below par?

 Accreditation and insurance companies should be working together to increase and improve standards across our community.
-This in turn can help self-regulate an unregulated and in-turmoil industry that has allowed bad practitioners and trainers to operate and turn a blind eye to the complaints forthwith.
+This, in turn, can help self-regulate an unregulated and in-turmoil industry that has allowed bad practitioners and trainers to operate and turn a blind eye to the complaints forthwith.

-Accreditation therefore comes under the spotlight time and time again, as being an unnecessary expense for academies and a sense of false security for students looking for excellent training providers.
+Accreditation, therefore, comes under the spotlight time and time again as being an unnecessary expense for academies and a sense of false security for students looking for excellent training providers.

-I have to agree that regardless of accreditation there are excellent trainers without accredited courses, as much as there are bad trainers with accreditation, teaching.
-However, choosing whether to be accredited or not, or which company to choose over another is just as much as a minefield as our students looking for good trainers.
+I have to agree that regardless of accreditation, there are excellent trainers without accredited courses, as much as there are bad trainers with accreditation, teaching.
+However, choosing whether to be accredited or not or which company to choose over another is just as much as a minefield as our students looking for good trainers.

-What makes Centre of CPD Excellence different?
+What makes the Centre of CPD Excellence different?

 We are able to view training material and check it meets the minimum requirements for every course, as well as check the trainers delivering the courses are qualified themselves.